Welcome to Year 6 Information page

 Homework is given on a weekly basis.
 Please ensure your child completes this and returns it on the due date.
 If your child misplaces their homework, a copy can be found in their English or Maths classroom.

-P.E. will be on Wednesday for 6B and 6R and Friday for 6G.
+Indoor PE will be on Wednesday for 6B and 6R and Friday for 6G.
 Please remember kits (white t-shirt and white shorts) and also that kits should be clearly named.
-Games will be on Monday for 6R and Tuesday for 6B and 6G.
+Games will be on Tuesday for all three classes.
+Please make sure that your child has warm clothes as the weather starts to get colder.

 AUTUMN TOPICS (click on the links below):